 - The Mobile Pantry which delivers food monthly to select neighborhoods where people have difficulty getting to the Pantry

 - Weekend Backpack Program which provides weekend meals and snacks to Franklin elementary school children in need

-- Carts for Clients which provides free, portable shopping carts to clients who need a little extra help in transporting their groceries
+- Carts for Clients which provides free, portable shopping carts to neighbors who need a little extra help in transporting their groceries

 - Healthy Futures Market that offers fresh fruits and vegetables which are not affordable for many families.